stakater/tronador-docs/content/tronador_config.md

 - Tronador and all Environments would throw errors in case any cluster-wide resource is mentioned in the TronadorConfig.
 - If namespace is set in any resource, Tronador will ignore it and only deploy the resource to the relevant namespace (see mappings section above).
 - Tronador will only apply resources from the TronadorConfig CR present in the operator Namespace, and named `tronador-config`.
-- TronadorConfig points to default `admin` ClusterRole of OpenShift; all the namespaced resources allowed by that ClusterRole will be applied in the Namespaces.
+- TronadorConfig points to default `admin` ClusterRole of OpenShift; all the namespace allocated resources allowed by that ClusterRole will be applied in the Namespaces.
 - The Secrets mentioned under `mappings.authSecret` and `mappings.imagePullSecret` will only be created in the relevant Environments' namespaces, and not in any other namespaces.
 The relevant Environments are those that are based on the repositories mentioned in `mappings.repos`.